 What is the correct way to shoulder a shotgun?

-Shotguns • Asked about 1 month ago by sam
+Shotguns • Asked 8 months ago by sam

 Stealth Assistant Mar 19, 2025